bigjohnson/axis_2120_curl/allparameters.md

 ### servermanager_return_page

-the return page fron the script
+The return page from the script

 ### servermanager_do	set_variables